 Optically Stimulated Luminescence Laboratory

-The Luminescence Laboratory at East Carolina University is directed by Dr. Regina DeWitt, and is located in two separate, newly renovated laboratory areas in the Department of Physics at ECU.
+The Luminescence Laboratory is directed by Dr. Regina DeWitt, and is located in two separate, newly renovated laboratory areas in the Department of Physics.
 One area consists of a large room with two smaller side rooms (approx. 600 ft2) that is dedicated to instrument development.
 The second area (approx. 400 ft2) houses the luminescence dating facility.
-A dedicated beamline in the ECU Accelerator Laboratory has been constructed to investigate the impact of heavy ion irradiations on the luminescence properties of minerals.
+A dedicated beamline in the Accelerator Laboratory has been constructed to investigate the impact of heavy ion irradiation on the luminescence properties of minerals.

 Luminescence Dating Facility

-The laboratory is well-equipped with apparatus for the detection/measurement of luminescence and its application to luminescence dating.
+The laboratory is equipped with apparatuses for the detection/measurement of luminescence and its application to luminescence dating.
 This includes a Risø TL/OSL-DA-20 automated system with integrated 90Sr/Y beta and 241Am alpha radiation sources and all necessary computer control and analysis software.
 The instrument is equipped with built-in diodes for blue (470 nm), green (532nm), or IR-pulsed (875 nm) stimulation.
 Attachments for luminescence spectrometry as well as the detection of red emissions are currently under construction.
 The laboratory is further equipped with all necessary facilities for sample preparation, i.e., extractor hoods and dark rooms.
-Additionally, the laboratory has access to a high purity Ge gamma spectrometer as well as a portable LaBr gamma spectrometer.
+Additionally, the laboratory has access to a high-purity Ge gamma spectrometer as well as a portable LaBr gamma spectrometer.

 Instrument Development: LuCIDD